Beardstown Terrace Ratings & Violations

 To ensure that long-term care residents maintain their overall well-being and general medical health, it is imperative that the nursing staff follow procedures and protocols when administering medications.
 Unfortunately, not all facilities properly train their nursing staff members on how to administer drugs and then document and report any problems to the superiors.
-The abuse attorneys at Rosenfeld Injury Lawyers have represented many individuals who have been neglected, mistreated and abused at Illinois long-term care (LTC) facilities like Beardstown Terrace.
+The abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many individuals who have been neglected, mistreated and abused at Illinois long-term care (LTC) facilities like Beardstown Terrace.

 This Nursing Home is a ‘for profit’ LTC Center providing services to residents of Beardstown and Cass County, Illinois.
 The 16-certified-bed facility is located at: